InnerSourceCommons/InnerSourceLearningPath/trusted-committer-script.md

-Before we go into the details of what a TC actually does, let's spend some time contrasting the TC role to other roles in IS on a high level of abstraction and explain why we think the name is both apt and important.  (show slide) Let's start with the _Contributor_ role.
-A _Contributor_ - as the name implies - makes contributions to an InnerSource community; code but also non-code artefacts, such as bug-reports, feature-requests or documentation.
+Before we go into the details of what a TC actually does, let's spend some time contrasting the TC role to other roles in IS on a high level of abstraction and explain why we think the name is both apt and important.

+-> Show roles-1.png

+Let's start with the _Contributor_ role.
+A _Contributor_ - as the name implies - makes

+-> Show roles-2.png

+contributions to an InnerSource community; code but also non-code artefacts, such as bug-reports, feature-requests or documentation.

+Contributors might or might

+-> Show roles-3.png

-Contributors might or might not be part of the community.
+not be part of the community.
 They might be sent by another team to develop a feature that team might need.
 This is why we sometimes also refer to Contributors as _Guests_ or being part of a _Guest Team_.
 The _Contributor_ is expected to "fitting in" and for conforming to the communities expectations and processes.

-(new slide)
+-> Show roles-4.png

 The _Trusted Committer_ is always a member of the InnerSource community, which also sometimes referred to as the _Host Team_.
-In this analogy, the TC is responsible for both building the house and setting the house rules, to make sure their guests are comfortable and can work together effectively.
+In this analogy, the TC is responsible for both building the house and setting the house rules, to make sure their guests are comfortable and that

+-> Show roles-5.png

+they can work together effectively.
 Compared to _Contributors_, TCs have earned the responsibility to push code closer to production and are generally allowed to perform tasks that have a higher level of risk associated with them.

+-> Show roles-6.png

 The _Product Owner_ is the third role in InnerSource.
 Similar to agile processes, the PO is responsible for defining and prioritizing requirements and stories for the community to implement.
+The PO

+-> Show roles-7.png

-The PO often interacts a lot with the TC, e. g. in making sure that a requested or contributed feature actually belongs to the product.
+regularly interacts a lot with the
+TC, e. g. in making sure that a requested or contributed feature actually belongs to the product.
 Especially in smaller, grass-roots type InnerSource communities like the one I work in, the TC usually also acts as a PO.

+-> Show roles-8.png

 Please check out our Product Owner Learning Path video for more detailed information.

+-> Hide slides

 ## Why role names matter